HubSpot Breeze AI capabilities in 2026: A complete guide

 Expert Verified

-It seems like every business tool has an AI feature now, doesn’t it?
-The buzz is finally turning into reality, and every CRM platform is scrambling to build intelligence into its core.
-HubSpot is right there in the mix, consolidating its AI features under a single name: Breeze.
+It seems like every business tool has an AI feature now, doesn't it?
+The buzz is finally turning into reality, and every CRM platform is building intelligence into its core.
+HubSpot is leading the charge, consolidating its AI features under a single name: Breeze.
 The promise is simple: make your marketing, sales, and service teams work smarter and faster by using the data you already have.

 But what does it actually do?
-Let’s cut through the marketing speak.
-This guide breaks down the core HubSpot Breeze AI capabilities, what it really takes to get them working, how much it costs, and the big limitations you should be aware of before going all-in.
+Let's look at how these features deliver value.
+This guide breaks down the core HubSpot Breeze AI capabilities, how to get them working, and some important considerations for your setup in 2026.

 What is HubSpot Breeze AI?